seqeralabs/tower-cli/README.md

      Authentication API credential's token | OK
 ```

-## Using the `tw` CLI
+## `tw` CLI commands

-For detailed instructions on how to use the `tw` CLI to interact with Tower please refer to the [usage docs](./USAGE.md).
+See [Usage](./USAGE.md) for detailed instructions to use the CLI.

-## Activate autocompletion
+## Autocompletion

-You can activate option autocompletion in your current session with the command below:
+Activate autocompletion in your current session with this command:

 ```bash
 source <(tw generate-completion)